Midtown Thriving: BOA Grant

 Is there a plan to update the pre-nomination study? i.e: it's been a while, are those suggested properties still underutilized and available?
 Also, is this project only to develop certain properties?
 I think there are opportunities to add play areas in the linear park, specially since there are no playgrounds in midtown.. here's a great source for inspiration https://kaboom.org/play-everywhere/gallery/urban-thinkscape

-Gustavo asked about 2 months ago
+Gustavo asked 9 months ago

 Hi Gustavo: yes!
 We are just beginning the process now to update the pre-nomination study and to potentially change the sites we will be focusing on.
 While the study will focus on specific sites, the goal will also be to develop an overall community vision for the midtown area.